QuantumChemist/LobsterPyGUI/README.md

 ```
 # Example

-When you open lobsterpygui in terminal and click on `LobsterPy help` it will execute the command `lobsterpy --help` in the background and print the standard output (std out) of that command in the GUI.
+When you open lobsterpygui in the terminal and click on `LobsterPy help` it will execute the command `lobsterpy --help` in the background and print the standard output (std out) of that command in the GUI.

 [<img align="left" src="https://quantumchemist.github.io/utils/lpg.png" width="100%" height=auto />](https://github.com/QuantumChemist/LobsterPyGUI)